 10. Changes in Class B Units.
-Subject to any required action by the Members of the Company, the number of Class B Units covered by each outstanding Option, and the number of Class B Units which have been authorized for issuance under the Plan but as to which no Options have yet been granted or which have been returned to the Plan, the exercise or purchase price of each such outstanding Option, as well as any other terms that the Administrator determines require adjustment shall be proportionately adjusted for (i) any increase or decrease in the number of issued Class B Units resulting from a Class B Unit split, reverse Class B Unit split, Class B Unit distribution, combination or reclassification of the Class B Units or similar event affecting the Class B Units, (ii) any other increase or decrease in the number of issued Class B Units effected without receipt of consideration by the Company, or (iii) as the Administrator may determine in its discretion, any other transaction with respect to Class B Units including a merger, consolidation, acquisition of property or Class B Units, separation (including a spin-off or other distribution of Class B Units or property), reorganization, liquidation (whether partial or complete) or any similar transaction; provided, however that conversion of any convertible securities of the Company shall not be deemed to have been "effected without receipt of consideration."
+Subject to any required action by the Members of the Company, the number of Class B Units covered by each outstanding Option, and the number of Class B Units which have been authorized for issuance under the Plan but as to which no Options have yet been granted or which have been returned to the Plan, the exercise or purchase price of each such outstanding Option, as well as any other terms that the Administrator determines require adjustment shall be proportionately adjusted for (i) any increase or decrease in the number of issued Class B Units resulting from a Class B Unit split, reverse Class B Unit split, Class B Unit distribution, combination or reclassification of the Class B Units or similar event affecting the Class B Units, (ii) any other increase or decrease in the number of issued Class B Units including a merger, consolidation, acquisition of property or Class B Units, separation (including a spin-off or other distribution of Class B Units or property), reorganization, liquidation (whether partial or complete) or any similar transaction; provided, however that conversion of any convertible securities of the Company shall not be deemed to have been "effected without receipt of consideration."
 Such adjustment shall be made by the Administrator and its determination shall be final, binding and conclusive.
 Except as the Administrator determines, no issuance by the Company of units of any class, or securities convertible into units of any class, shall affect, and no adjustment by reason hereof shall be made with respect to, the number or price of Class B Units subject to an Option.